 - Clay is sticky when it is wet.
 If you roll or flatten clay onto your kitchen worktop, it will stick to your work counter.
 This won’t damage your work surface, but it will be hard to pick up your kid’s pottery without squashing it.

-It is best to get your kid to work directly onto a board or tray.
+It is best to get your kid to work directly on a board or tray.
 That way you can easily lift it out of the way once they are finished.
 When the clay has dried it will come away from the tray easily.
-The tray will clean up easily with soap and water.
+The tray will be cleaned up easily with soap and water.

 - If you are using poster paint to decorate your clay, you can seal the paint once it has dried.
 This won’t make your pottery waterproof but it will make the paint a bit tougher.
 You can seal with a clear varnish or a craft sealant.

 - This post is shared for informational purposes only.
 I am not a health and safety professional.
 Small objects like beads and lumps of clay can be a choking hazard for young children.
 If you have concerns about how to manage safety around small objects, please consult a childcare professional.

 Depending on the clay idea for kids that you choose, here are some things that you might need.

 Things You Might Need